 Brother ST150HDH vs ST371HD

-Both sewing machines feature automatic bobbin winding and automatic needle threading and are set up in similar manners.
+Both sewing machines feature automatic bobbin winding and automatic needle threading and are set up similarly.
 The bobbin is a top-drop, quick-set bobbin.

-As you can see from this Brother ST150HDH review, this is a pretty impressive heavy duty sewing machine that Brother is adding to their “Strong & Tough” lineup.
-It’s easy enough for beginners to use, and with its large selection of stitches and accessories allowing you to do more than just basic tasks, it will appeal to more experienced crafters.
+The Brother ST150HDH is an impressive heavy-duty sewing machine that Brother added to their “Strong & Tough” lineup.
+It’s easy for beginners to use, and with its large selection of stitches and accessories, it will appeal to more experienced crafters.

-If you’re looking to only occasion sew heavyweight fabrics, you may be better served by a sewing and quilting machine. though.
-I’d recommend checking out my reviews of the Brother CS6000i, HC1850, and SQ9285 sewing machines.
-I do my everyday sewing with the CS6000i, and it has yet to fail me when sewing jeans or other thick materials that I occasionally sew.
+If you only want to sew heavyweight fabrics occasionally, you may be better served by a sewing and quilting machine.
+I do my everyday sewing with the CS7000X, and it has yet to fail me when sewing jeans or other thick materials that I only occasionally sew.

-However, if you’re looking to sew thick fabrics for long hours, the Brother ST150HDH sewing machine provides great value for the price.
+However, if you’re looking to sew thick fabrics for long hours, the Brother ST150HDH sewing machine provides excellent value for the price!